alba1735/tRNAgraph/README.md

 ```

 * `-i` or `--input` is the path to the tRAX directory you want to build a AnnData database object from.
-* `-s` or `--samples` is the path to the tRAX generation file containing sample names, sample groups, and fastq paths.
+* `-m` or `--metadata` is the path to the tRAX generation file containing sample names, sample groups, and fastq paths.
 * `-o` or `--output` is the path to the output file.
 The output file should be a `.h5ad` file.
 By default, the output file will be named `trnagraph.h5ad` if no path is provided.
-* Observations are the metadata to include in the database object.
-This can be a list of observations `-l/--observationslist` or a tab seperated file containing a list of observations `-f/--observationsfile`.
+* Observations are the metadata categories to include in the database object.
+This can be a list `-l/--observationslist` or a tab seperated file containing a list of observations `-f/--observationsfile`.
 If no list is provided any metadata will be annotated `obs_#` where `#` is the ordered observation.

 ### Generating visualizations